5 Steps to hearing aids

 Once you have decided to trial hearing aids, the process usually takes four to six weeks.
 The eight-week trial period allows you to be confident that you hear well with your hearing aids in various listening environments.
 Depending on your type and degree of hearing loss, it takes a few days to a few weeks to adjust to hearing sound again.
 Eight weeks is plenty of time for you to go through the adaptation process and get used to your new hearing aids.

 Hearing aids are always paid for in full before taking them home.
 If you decide that hearing aids are not for you, you can hand them back within the eight-week time frame.
-If you do, we will refund you the cost of the hearing aids minus the deposit (which covers some of the time we spent with you).
+If you do, you will be refunded the cost of the hearing aids minus the deposit (which covers some of the time we spent with you).
 We also have the option of changing to other hearing aids at this time if needed.

 Step 4: Hearing Aid Fitting Appointment